googlearchive/apigee-javascript-sdk/README.md

 ##App Monitoring Getting Started

-App monitoring will be enabled by default by initializing the `Apigee.Client` object.
+App monitoring is enabled by default by initializing the `Apigee.Client` object.
 You can also use the following methods for logging calls.

 - `logVerbose()`
 - `logDebug()`